arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started-mblock/getting-started-mblock.md

 **6.** Click the **Connect** button in the pop-up window.

-In the connect window, select the **Serial Port**, which is the interface the computer uses to communicate with the robot.
-On Windows, you might see something like COM4 (or another number), while on other operating systems, it could be something like `/dev/tty.[yourSerialPortName]`. mBlock typically detects the correct port automatically, but if you encounter any issues, make sure the selected port is the right one.
+In the connect window, select the **Serial Port**, in Windows you might see something like COM4 (or another number), while on other operating systems, it could be something like `/dev/tty.[yourSerialPortName]`. mBlock typically detects the correct port automatically, but if you encounter any issues, make sure the selected port is the right one.

 ![mblock connect button](assets/COM-port.png)